crashoverride777/swifty-ads/README.md

 # Final Info

-The sample project is the basic apple spritekit template provided by apple.
-It shows a banner Ads on launch and an inter ad when touching the screen.
+The sample project is the basic apple spritekit template.
+It shows a banner Ad on launch and an inter ad when touching the screen.
 I also made some comments in relevant spots of the helper file incase your need to pause your game, music etc.

 Please let me know about any bugs or improvements, I am by now means an expert.